ably77/kubernetes-labs/Lab 1 - Installing Kubernetes.md

   10.0.2.100   10.0.2.100  94141db5-28df-4194-a1f2-4378214838a7-S4   agent            aws/us-west-2  aws/us-west-2a
 ```

-## Optional: Set Up DC/OS Command Line on the DC/OS Bootstrap Bastion Host
+### Optional: Set Up DC/OS Command Line on the DC/OS Bootstrap Bastion Host

-### Use this method if you for some reason cannot install the DC/OS CLI onto your local machine
+### Use this method if you for some reason cannot install the DC/OS CLI onto your local machine such as firewall rules that are out of your control

 The instructor will give you access to IP address and credentials that you will need to SSH into.

-You should use this option if stuck behind firewall rules that are out of your control.
 Note that if you use the Bootstrap node for these labs the Kubernetes dashboard will not work by default, unless you set something up like a VNC server

 ### SSH into your Bootstrap Node
 Navigate to the Lab Assignments spreadsheet that was given to you by your Lab instructor.
 SSH into the bootstrap using the Public IP